Beginner• 15 minutes

 )

-This example shows how to optimize a real-world problem with multiple variables and constraints.
+This example shows how to optimize a real-world problem with constraints and get explanations you can present to stakeholders.

 🎉 Congratulations!

-You've successfully solved your first optimization problem with Sematryx!
-You now understand how to define problems, run optimization, and configure the AEAO Tetrad.
+You've solved your first optimization problem with Sematryx!
+You now understand how to define problems, run optimization, and interpret results.

 What's Next?